xcart/xcart-docs/_pages/kb_en/payments/paypal/index.md

    This addon can be used to enable payments via:

-   * PayPal Commerce Platfrom (PayPal Checkout in X-Cart) - The new first party type of integration of the PayPal API v2 that merges the functionality of the following old PayPal payment solutions:
+   * {% link "PayPal Commerce Platform" ref_77eLHGNI %} (PayPal Checkout in X-Cart) - The new first party type of integration of the PayPal API v2 that merges the functionality of the following old PayPal payment solutions:
      - PayPal Payments Standard
      - PayPal Payments Advanced
      - PayPal Payflow Link